swissspidy/oEmbed-API/README.md

 ## Screenshots ##

-1. Mockup of how embedding a WordPress post might look like in the end.
+1. Example of how embedding a WordPress post looks like.

 ## Contribute ##